-At any time prior to reaching a determination of responsibility, the University may offer the parties the option to resolve the formal complaint through the voluntary informal grievance process without and compared with that opposed to it, is more convincing, creating the belief that what is sought to be shown is more likely than not to have occurred .
+At any time prior to reaching a determination of responsibility, the University may offer the parties the option to resolve the formal complaint through the voluntary informal grievance process without completing a full investigation and hearing.

-12 The standard of evidence used throughout the University disciplinary proceedings (student or employee) is the preponderance of the evidence.
-The preponderance of the evidence means such evidence (testimonials; documents (emails/screenshots/etc.); photos; physical evidence; etc) that, when considered completing a full investigation and hearing.
 The informal grievance process may not be used: (1) to resolve an allegation of Title IX sexual harassment unless a formal complaint is filed, or (2) to resolve an allegation of Title IX sexual harassment against a University employee where the complainant is a student.